PallaviChitrada10/PallaviChitrada10/README.md

 Even though I operate in 'two boats', Administration and Analytics, I specialize in providing the bridge between them.
 I ensure that the way we store data directly supports the way we represent it for critical business needs.

-Currently,
+Currently, <br>
-🔭 Diving deep into Infrastructure as Code with Pulumi 🌱 Implementing advanced audits for security and performance 👯 Contributing to multi-region integration for [saayam-for-all/database](https://github.com/saayam-for-all/database) ⚡ Ensuring every chart and KPI directly answers a critical business need with clarity and precision
+🔭 Diving deep into Infrastructure as Code with Pulumi<br>
+🌱 Implementing advanced audits for security and performance<br>
+👯 Contributing to multi-region integration for [saayam-for-all/database](https://github.com/saayam-for-all/database)<br>
+⚡ Ensuring every chart and KPI directly answers a critical business need with clarity and precision<br>

-About me:
+About me:<br>
-🎓 Recent UWM Computer Science Grad with a 3.5 GPA
+🎓 Recent UWM Computer Science Grad with a 3.5 GPA<br>
-⚙️ Primary tech stack consists of SQL, PostgreSQL, Python, Power BI, and AWS.
+⚙️ Primary tech stack consists of SQL, PostgreSQL, Python, Power BI, and AWS <br>
-🛠️ 400+ contributions this year across public and private repositories
+🛠️ 400+ contributions this year across public and private repositories<br>

 When I'm not tuning PostgreSQL databases on AWS RDS or building interactive Power BI dashboards, you can find me contributing as a Query Administrator in a non-profit.